civboot/civlua/lib/pkg/README.md

 [rockspec]: https://github.com/luarocks/luarocks/wiki/Rockspec-format

 ## Why?
-Because `LUA_PATH` is clumsy and annoying.

-Luarocks is awesome, but it doesn't solve local path management.
-Also, `rockspec` is very opinionated on file names and I wanted a way to auto generate the `.rockspec` files.

 I am personally using this library to maintain 10+ projects at [civlua](http://github.com/civboot/civlua) and will be making a `pkgrock` cmd utility to help me.